ronakrm/ronakrm.github.io/_drafts/highway-math/highway-math.md

 fun.

-### y u no use metric
+### Metric?
-Who really needs to hear this?
-I'm on a public transport/urban planning kick and live in the US.
+The relative risk computation cancels the constant factor so it doesn't matter except for helping with intuition.
-Also, the relative risk computation is unit-agnostic up to linear factors because it's relative (s1/s2), so it works regardless!
+But I'll accept your pull request and give you credit if you want to do it!

 <script>